Memory vectors for similarity search in high-dimensional spaces: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{e} consider the problem of searching for vectors similar to a query vector in a large database.
+} \IEEEPARstart{W}{e} consider the problem of searching for vectors similar to a query vector in a large database.
+The typical applications are the search and exploration in Big Media Data where documents are represented by feature vectors~\cite{Wang:2015fe}.
 In this context, many papers report how the curse of dimensionality (due to the size of the vectors) makes indexing techniques ineffective~\cite{WSB98,ML14}.
-The recent paper~\cite{ML14} describing and analyzing the popular FLANN method experimentally observes that even this state-of-the-art method performs poorly on synthetic high-dimensional vectors, and the authors conclude that ``random datasets are one of the most difficult problems for nearest neighbor search.''
+The recent paper~\cite{ML14} describing and analyzing the popular FLANN method experimentally observes that even this state-of-the-art method performs poorly on synthetic high-dimensional vectors, and the authors conclude that ``random datasets are one of the most difficult problems for nearest neighbor search''.

 Some strategies have been proposed to (partly) overcome this problem.
 For instance, the vector approximation file~\cite{WSB98} first relies on exhaustive search with approximate measurements and then computes the exact similarities only for a subset of vectors deemed of interest.
 The cosine sketch~\cite{C02} approximates cosine similarity with faster Hamming distance.
 Other works like spectral hashing~\cite{WTF09}, Euclidean sketches~\cite{DCL08}, product quantization~\cite{JDS11} and inverted multi-index~\cite{BL12} also rely on compact codes to speed up neighbor search while compressing the data.
 An interesting strategy is the Set Compression Tree~\cite{AZ14}, which uses a structure similar to a k-d tree to compress a set of vectors into an extremely compact representation.
-Instead of trying to explicitly return the vector, the algorithm uses the structure to determine if a vector similar to a given query has been stored.
 Again, this method is dedicated to small dimensional vectors (its authors recommend the dimension be smaller than $\log_{2}(N)$ where $N$ is the size of the database) so that it is used in conjunction with a drastic dimension reduction via PCA to work with classical computer vision descriptors.